Quick Scheduling with a Pediatric Craniomaxillofacial Specialist

 Enjoy comprehensive service and award-winning healthcare.
 Submit an appointment request today, and our staff will follow up with you shortly to confirm a time that works for you and your family.

 A Positive Surgical Solution

 When your child suffers from a jaw size issue or malocclusion (condition in which teeth do not fit together properly), it may be hard for them to eat, chew or speak without difficulty.
-The Corrective Jaw Surgery Program at Arnold Palmer Hospital can help.
+The Corrective Jaw Surgery Program at Orlando Health Arnold Palmer Hospital for Children can help.
 Because our doctors are dually trained in medicine and dentistry, you can have the confidence of knowing your child will receive the highest quality, most comprehensive care from initial diagnosis through treatment and follow-up.

 Our team will work with your child’s orthodontist to correct your child’s jaw or dental condition, restore symmetry and get them back to eating and chewing as normal as possible.
 In addition, our team uses only the latest technology, including convenient in-office computed tomography (CT) imaging and 3-D virtual planning.
 Here, you can be sure every aspect of your child’s treatment will be state of the art.